betterscientificsoftware/bssw.io/Articles/WhatIs/WhatIsAIForBetterDev.md

 # What is AI for Better Software Development?
 #### Publication date: October 24, 2025
 <!--deck start--->
+Exploring how AI enhances software creation, deployment, and sustainability in scientific software development.
 <!--deck end--->

 <!--body start--->